Exotic Surfaces in 4-manifolds and Surface Corks: is a 4-ball

-\begin{proof} Hatcher proved the Smale conjecture in \cite{Hatcher1983APO}, which says that every orientation-preserving self-diffeomorphism of $\partial C\cong S^3$ is isotopic to the identity.
-Thus, our diffeomorphism on $\partial C$ must be extendable to the interior of $C$. \end{proof}
+\begin{proof} Hatcher proved the Smale conjecture in \cite{Hatcher1983APO}, which says that every orientation-preserving self-diffeomorphism of $\partial \C\cong S^3$ is isotopic to the identity.
+Thus, our diffeomorphism $f$ on $\partial \C$ extends to a diffeomorphism of $\C$. \end{proof}

-\begin{remark} \begin{enumerate} \item The surface cork $(B^4, f)$ we constructed generates many other similar families of pair $(X, F_k)$ of closed surfaces inside closed 4-manifolds.
+\begin{remark} \begin{enumerate} \item The surface cork $(\C\cong B^4, f)$ we constructed generates many other similar families of pairs $(X, F_k)$ of closed surfaces inside closed 4-manifolds $X$, beyond $E(n)$.
 We can vary the starting pair $(X, F_0)$ satisfying Theorem \ref{thm1.1}, so that the resulting pairs $(X, F_k)$ are distinguishable.
-Since the existence of the 0-framed 2-handles $h_{\pm 1}$ is a result of the rim surgery operation alone and independent of the choice of the ambient 4-manifolds and embedded surfaces, and the fact that our surface cork is a 4-ball is independent of the framing of the 2-handle $h_0$, the so constructed $(B^4, f)$ will behave like a surface cork for $(X, F_0)$ as long as the curve $C_0^*$ identified with our choice of the non-separating curve $\alpha\subseteq S$ bounds a smoothly embedded disk in the complement $X-\nu(T)$ of the rim torus.
+Since the existence of the 0-framed 2-handles $h_{\pm 1}$ is a result of the rim surgery operation alone and independent of the choice of the ambient 4-manifold and embedded surface, and the fact that our surface cork is a 4-ball is independent of the framing of the 2-handle $h_0$, the so constructed $(B^4, f)$ will be a transverse surface cork for $(X, F_0)$ as long as the curve $C_0^*$ identified with our choice of the non-separating curve $\alpha\subset F$ bounds a smoothly embedded disk in the complement $X-\nu(T)$ of the rim torus.

 \item Since our construction only uses a single clasp of each of the knots $K_k$, we can apply the construction to other families of knots related by the twisting of a clasp as in Figure \ref{fig: double-twist knots}.
 In particular, we will have the same surface cork $(B^4, f)$ which realizes families of pairs parametrized by other families of knots (with distinct Alexander polynomials).